BruceEckel/ThinkingInPython/Markdown/21_Function_Objects.md

 done by interpreting a script (see the *Interpreter* pattern if what you need to do gets very complex).

-*Design Patterns* says that "Commands are an object-oriented replacement for callbacks."
+*Design Patterns* says that "Commands are an object-oriented replacement for callbacks."^[*Design Patterns*, Page 235.]
 However, I think that the word "back" is an essential part of the concept of callbacks.
 That is, I think a callback actually reaches back to the creator of the callback.
 On the other hand, with a *Command* object you typically just create it and hand it to some method or object, and are not otherwise connected over time to the *Command* object.
 That's my take on it, anyway.
 Later in this book, I combine a group of design patterns under the heading of "callbacks."

 Strategy: Choosing the Algorithm at Runtime
 -------------------------------------------